vanessuniq/vanessuniq.github.io/_posts/2021-01-10-simple_fullstack_crud_app_with_rails_react_and_redux_part_2.markdown

 **2. User Login** <br/>

 User login and signup have similar functionalities.
-Here is the sample from the Login component:<br/>
+Here is the sample from the Login component:

 ```jsx
 import React, {Component} from 'react';